Your Child Is Managing. But You Know There's More in There.

 Flexible.
 Personalized.
 High-touch where it counts.

-Piece 2 — Launch Sessions Student · 2-3 session hours · August & September
+Launch Sessions — 2-3 hours · August & September

 Each session is a combination of activation and calibration — introducing systems, testing what works, and adjusting in real time so the strategies actually take hold.
 Depending on what your child needs, sessions might focus on: